 All dogs have worms when they are born.
 This is not something that should worry you, it is just a reminder that they should be wormed to make sure they are fit and healthy.

-Whether you are buying a buying a puppy online, or a dog online it is important to know they have started their worming treatment.
+Whether you are buying a puppy online, or a dog online it is important to know they have started their worming treatment.
 This should begin at two weeks old.

 In addition, there are common diseases and fleas that your puppy and dog should be vaccinated against.
 In particular, puppies should be vaccinated at 6-9 weeks of age and then 10-12 weeks for protection.